lukrycyfa/nft-generator-py/README.md

 The `config` object is a dict that contains configuration instructions that can be changed to produce different outputs when running the program.
 Within metadata files, images are named using the configuration's `name` parameter, and described using the `description` parameter.
 - In ascending order, Id's are appended to the `name` resulting in NFT metadata names such as NFT NFT_1.
-- For the sake of our fund raiser tutorial tokenId's won't be assigned to the images at the point the are being generated.
-But will be assigned to any image selected when the are being minted on the contract.
+- For the sake of our CrowdFund tutorial tokenId's won't be assigned to the images at the point they are generated.
+But will be assigned to any image selected when they are minted on the contract.
 - Id's are padded to the largest amount generated.
 IE, generating 999 objects will result in names NFT_1, using the above configuration, and generating 1000 objects will result in NFT_999.
 - As of `v1.0.2`, padding filenames has been removed.

 The `layers` list contains `layer` objects that define the layers for the program to use when generating unique images.
 Each `layer` has a name, which will be displayed as an attribute, values, trait_path, filename, and weights.
 - `trait_path` refers to the path where the image files in `filename` can be found.
 Please note that filenames omit .png, and it will automatically be prepended.
 - `weight` corresponds with the percent chance that the specific value that weight corresponds to will be selected when the program is run.
 The weights must add up to 100, or the program will fail.